Reds vs. Padres Player Props Betting Odds

 MLB Props Today: San Diego Padres

-- Blake Snell (0-4) will take to the mound for the Padres and make his sixth start of the season.
+- Michael Wacha (2-1) will take the mound for the Padres, his sixth start of the season.

 |Opponent